 The Technical Regulation TR CU 021/2011 does not apply to:

-The technical regulation TR CU 021/2011 does not apply to food which has been produced by private persons at home or in private companies.
+The technical regulation TR CU 021/2011 does not apply to food which has been produced by private persons at home or on private property.
 Furthermore, it is not intended to be used for the production, storage, transport and disposal of food intended solely for personal use and not for free circulation.

 The conformity assessment according to TR CU 021/2011